hwdsl2/headscale-install/README.md

 ## Configuration

 The configuration file is at `/etc/headscale/config.yaml`.
-Edit this file to change settings such as the server URL, base domain or DNS servers, then restart the service:
+Edit this file to change settings, then restart the service:

 ```bash
 sudo systemctl restart headscale